UBCHREST/ablate/docs/content/development/UsingGitWithABLATE.md

 1. **Navigate to ABLATE Repo** Navigate to the ablate repo at https://github.com/UBCHREST/ablate.
 1. **Fork the Repo**  Press the "Fork" button in the upper-right-hand corner of the page and follow the on-screen directions to create your own fork.
    ![GitHub fork button location](assets/github_fork_button.png)
-1. **Get your Fork Address** You now have a fork of the ABLATE repository.
+1. **Get your Fork Url** You now have a fork of the ABLATE repository.
 You can make changes and try new things without concern of breaking ABLATE.
-You can tell when you are in your fork by looking at the upper left-hand corner where it should YOURUSERNAME/ablate.
+You can tell when you are in your fork by looking at the upper left-hand corner where it should say YOURUSERNAME/ablate.
 You will need your fork git url in future steps.
 This can be found by clicking the Code button.
    ![GitHub fork repo](assets/github_fork_repo.png)

 ## Working with Git